2022 Winter Olympics: Beijing Zone

-Yanqing District is a suburban district localized at the Beijing's far north.
+Yanqing District is a suburban district localised at the Beijing's far north.
 Competitions for luge, skeleton, bobsleigh and alpine skiing were held in Xiaohaituo Mountain area in the West Dazhuangke village of Zhangshanying in Yanqing District, northwest of the urban area of Beijing, 90 km away from the city center of Beijing and 17.5 km away from the town of Yanqing, using artificial snow because of the rarity of natural snow in this region.